Magnetic Resonance Angiography

 Notify your technologist if you have:

-- A heart pacemaker (or artificial heart valve), defibrillator or artificial heart value
+- A heart pacemaker (or an artificial heart valve), a defibrillator or an artificial heart valve

 - An intrauterine device (IUD)

 - Any metal plates, pins, screws, or surgical staples in your body

 - Ever worked around grinding metal or had metal removed from your eye